xingyu-github/Inkjetprinted_NN/README.md

 # Inkjetprinted_NN
-This repository contain the code that used to reproduce the results in thesis.
+This repository contain the code that used to reproduce the results.